TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 # Philosophy

-The Graphily has one congreate goal, purpose: render pretty family relationships graphs.
+The Grafily has one concrete goal, purpose: render pretty family relationships graphs.
 It will never become an all-in-one genealogy research tool.
 It will never become an universal graphs renderer.
 Or anything like that.
 The Grafily follows the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well):